 First Round of Consultation Comments Received in Support: Applicant Comment: do not meet the deemed-to-comply standards within this precinct.
-The owners. current proposed development is not unusual or excessive in the proposed additional impact on the neighbour.
+The current proposed development is not unusual or excessive in the owners. proposed additional impact on the neighbour.
 Street Setback Support the proposed nil setback for the garage/gym to Wellman Street due to it acting as a service lane for commercial properties.
 Consider the proposed setback would not negatively impact the amenity of Wellman Street Heritage Guidelines Consider that the proposal doesn't impact heritage value of the Brookman/Moir precinct.
 Support reinstatement of chimney to the original dwelling.
 Express support for the respect shown to the original heritage dwelling.
-Design Express support for two-storey development within the precinct, especially on properties adjoining Wellman Street.
+Design Design Express support for two-storey development within the precinct, especially on properties adjoining Wellman Street.
 Extension of the existing structure with a 2-storey addition at the rear is the logical way to increase living space whilst maintaining a reasonable amount of garden area, and not impact the heritage visual elements of the streetscape.
 Support the provision of off-street carparking to reduce on-street parking demand.
-Sustainability Support installation of solar panels and car charger which would assist in achieving the City's renewable energy objectives.
+Sustainability Support installation of solar panels and car charger which would assist solar panels and car charger which would assist in achieving the City's renewable energy objectives.
 Consider that the location of the proposed solar panels is suitable and unobtrusive.
-Visual Privacy Privacy has been carefully considered through the use of window positioning and associates. positioning and screening.
-Demolition Support proposed demolition of rear water closet structure which does not have heritage value
+Visual Privacy Privacy has been carefully considered through the use of window positioning and screening.
+Demolition Support proposed demolition of rear water closet structure which does and have benite as yelling. not have heritage value